databricks/databricks-vscode/packages/databricks-vscode/src/python-setup/README.md

 such a conflict is usually the user's own declared dependencies.
 When the published constraints are what conflict, that genuine case is served by a soft, conditional pointer in the output log instead (see `formatSetupFailureDetail`).
+`E_PROVISION_CONFLICT` (the CLI's distinct pins-vs-local code) follows the same policy; the Full-preset flow additionally offers a restore-and-retry recovery (see `buildConflictRecoveryActions`).

 **Privacy posture.** The issue body carries build metadata (error code, phase, env key, package manager, extension/CLI versions, OS) plus the CLI's stderr.
 The